maoweinilsson/PDC-software-web/applications/siesta/beskow/3.2-pl-5/building.rst

    cp path-to-siesta/Examples/Vps/H.psf path-to-working-dir/h2o/H.psf
    aprun -n 1 -d 32 ./siesta < h2o.fdf | tee h2o.out

-This should generate a series of files described shortly below (extracted from the manual):
+This should generate a series of files described shortly below (descriptions copied from the manual):

 * fdf.log (contains all the data used, explicit or chosen by default)
 * O.ion and H.ion (complete information about the basis and KB projectors)